Domo TV

-Domo TV is a stop-motion animated children's short television series produced by NHK and Nickelodeon's Nicktoons network.
+Domo TV is a stop-motion animated children's short television series produced by NHK Enterprises and Nickelodeon's Nicktoons network.
 The series consists of 26 two-minute episodes that were aired on Nicktoons in the United States and on Nickelodeon networks internationally.
 It was the Nickelodeon brand's first anime project and the second series after Kappa Mikey to be branded as a Nicktoons Network original program.

 Source material

-The series is based on Domo, a Japanese mascot character who had previously appeared in many short commercials for the NHK channel.
+The series is based on Domo, a Japanese mascot character who had previously appeared in many interstitial sketches for television channels owned by NHK.

 Premise

 The series follows Domo and his friends—Mr. Usaji the rabbit, Tashanna the weasel, and two bats named Maya and Mario—on simple adventures devoid of dialogue.
 Each episode is about two minutes long and is entirely animated in stop motion.
 Nickelodeon made creative changes to the existing world of Domo for Domo TV, such as new locations and an updated rock-inspired theme song.